Get

 How Accurate Is PrettyLitter?

 Like with all products, PrettyLitter isn’t always correct.
 There are a few reported cases of false positives, where the litter changed colors, but a vet determined that everything was normal.
-This can cause cat parents to spend excess money on vet bills when they wouldn’t otherwise.
+This can cause cat parents to spend more money on vet bills when they wouldn’t otherwise.

 It can also be challenging to tell exactly which color the litter falls into.
 It works on a scale.
 Sometimes, it can be challenging to determine where yellow stops and orange begins, for instance.
 This may cause more false positives or false negatives.
 One customer reported that her cat had frequent UTIs, but her litter never changed colors as an indication.

 Other times, the litter catches problems very early, allowing them to be treated quickly.
 For example, one customer said that their cat’s litter turned blue, and a UTI was confirmed by a vet.
-The vet was surprised that the litter could detect the problem so early, as the cat had no other symptoms.
+The vet was surprised that the litter could detect the problem so early, as the cat had no other signs.

 Your cat’s urine pH isn’t always an accurate determination of illness, either.
 Stress can cause your feline’s urine to change pH, which can provide a false positive.
 PrettyLitter recommends waiting 48 hours to see if the urine returns to the correct color before making an appointment—unless blood is detected, which calls for an immediate appointment.